-I want to help you streamline your distance learning tasks.
+I want to help you streamline your Organizational tasks.

 The purpose of this class hub is to share ONE document with my students each week – yet it contains all of our activities and resources, as well as my contact information and expectations.
 This hub is created and edited in Google Drive.
 You then share with your students (I recommend sharing as a PDF) and they then use the document as an interactive website, so to speak.
 They click through the options or assignments for each day, and can access everything you have prepared for them from one document.

 Your students will quickly get used to the interactive format, and you will be able to communicate with your students providing your plans and expectations in one single document each week.

 I have various designs and more extensive template options for you on TPT!
 I created this specific one to support world language teachers during distance learning due to COVID-19.

 Click the image to download your free copy!

 Please feel free to share this French version with your colleagues.

 Over 4,100 teachers are already enjoying this FREE resource.
 I hope it helps you, too!
 And since all text is editable, please feel free to share the link with teachers of all subjects.
 There are a few math teachers at my school who are using this exact hub!
 With multiple teachers using the same format, our shared students know exactly where to look and what to expect.

 *Note* Since I share it as a PDF, I need to make sure the weekly hub is my FINAL draft before I share with my students.
 If you think you’ll make edits during the week, sharing the Google Slides file as “view only” with them works just as well; however, they will need to click “present mode” each time to use it as it’s meant to be used rather than just as a packet (which again, is fine!)